 Ivey et al. (2000), in their study with young/old females and males, found out that only five females out of thirty-two participants were carriers of myostatin gene variant.
-When MSTN genotypes evaluated for both genders, responses to strength training and the rs1805086 polymorphism of MSTN, but the hypertrophic response was found only in female participants (Ivey et al.).
+When MSTN genotypes evaluated for both genders, it was reported that there was no relationship between their responses to strength training and the rs1805086 polymorphism of MSTN, but the hypertrophic response was found only in female participants (Ivey et al.).
 Santiago et al. (2011) studied on 281 healthy young adult university students (214 males, 67 females); consequently, they emphasized that the variant 153R allele of the rs1805086 polymorphism of MSTN correlated with vertical jump performance in non-athletic young men but did not correlated with their sprint performance.